Ukrainian player had already been targeted by Spanish fans - WHIZ News

 Zozulia returned to Betis but couldn’t play because the transfer to Rayo had officially gone through just before the end of the transfer deadline.
 He was then signed by second-division club Albacete, where he has played since.

-The decision on whether Sunday’s game should be finished will be taken by the Spanish soccer federation.
+The decision on whether Sunday’s game should be finished will be taken by the federation.

 Zozulia’s teammates said the player was crying and arrived in the changing room “completely destroyed,” according to Albacete club official Víctor Varela.